 * * *

 In our next meeting, we will first prioritize to determine which of the high-potential outcomes we discussed will be most applicable to our two-pronged goals.
 We will keep the others in mind as we continue our planning, to ensure our actions are as mindful as possible, but the actions we plan to take will aim specifically at those prioritized outcomes.

 We will then dive deeply into the conditions that need to be in place for our vision of success to be realized.
 What do all those individuals need to feel?
 What do they need to be assured of?
 What do they need to experience / see / hear?
 What do they need to know?
 Click here to learn more about how to watch / be part of that meeting.

 The action plan we create will then aim to create those conditions for their success.
 Because their success is our mission.

 If you’d like to join us, we hope to see you Wednesday, September 25 from 1pm-3pm Eastern time.

-UPDATE: A summary of that meeting can be found at this link.
+UPDATE: To read what happened next, a summary of Meeting #2 can be found at this link.